 Several people have messaged me recently asking about “driver update notices” that are popping up on their computers.

 These messages are usually presented in pop-up windows or messages in the notifications area at the bottom-right corner of the screen.

-Regardless of how these messages show up, the vast majority of them are scams.
+Regardless of how these messages show up, many of them are outright scams.

 These notices typically say your computer’s hardware drivers are out of date, which could lead to serious problems unless they are updated.

 While it’s true that on rare occasions a hardware driver might possibly need to be updated to keep your system operating as it should, those rare necessary updates are completely free.

 Truth be told, there’s a great chance that your machine will keep working just fine throughout its useful life without you ever having to install a single driver update.